virtualansoftware/doculan-tutorials/docs/E_Sign/bulk-mail.md

 1. Click the **AI Assist** button.
 2. The AI chatbot will appear on the side panel.
 3. Provide a short prompt, e.g.
-   *“Write an invitation email for document signing for our employee contract.”*
+   *Ã¢â‚¬Å“Write an invitation email for document signing for our employee contract.Ã¢â‚¬Â*
 4. The AI will auto-generate a professional message.
 5. Click **Insert to Email Body** to add it instantly.
 </details>